suborbital/docs/website/docs/se2/using-api.md

 ```

 #### Build and run a function
-We can now integrate Compute into an application. `compute-go` has access to all of Compute's APIs.
+We can now integrate SE2 into an application. `compute-go` has access to all of SE2's APIs.
 It can run builds, list existing functions, run tests, and execute functions.

-Behind the scenes, `compute-go` manages authentication, so you don't have to worry about setting the right HTTP headers when interacting with the Compute API.
+Behind the scenes, `compute-go` manages authentication, so you don't have to worry about setting the right HTTP headers when interacting with the SE2 API.

 ```go title="app.go"
 package main